ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/Wiggly-arrows.md

 one instance, so we will emit `[W] alpha ~ ([beta] -> [beta])`.

-## Wiggly arrows generalise Single Choice Inference
+## Wiggly arrows versus Single Choice Inference

+The [Single Choice Inference](https://gitlab.haskell.org/ghc/ghc/-/wikis/Functional-dependencies-in-GHC/Single-choice-inference) approach suggests that if there is exactly one instance that could match a wanted constraint, refine the constraint based on the instance.

+When **comparing a wanted constraint with instances**, we could say:

+ * If any instances *match* the constraint, use the existing matching rules for instances.

+ * If none match, find all instance declarations that *unify* with it.
+If there is more than one such instance, do nothing.
+(TODO: maybe we could do something more refined if there are overlapping instances.)

+ * If there is exactly one unifying instance, then for each wiggly arrow `lhs ~> rhs` where the instance matches all the `lhs` parameters, refine the shape of the `rhs` parameters to match the instance as well.
+This may or may not be enough to allow the instance to match; we make the refinement anyway.

-The [Single Choice Inference](https://gitlab.haskell.org/ghc/ghc/-/wikis/Functional-dependencies-in-GHC/Single-choice-inference) approach can be expressed using wiggly arrows.
-In particular, `singlechoice(a)` can be specified as `~> a` (i.e. a wiggly arrow with an empty LHS).
+This definition would mean that `singlechoice(a)` can be specified as `~> a` (i.e. a wiggly arrow with an empty LHS).
 This means that whenever there is exactly one unifying instance, the `a` parameter will always be refined to match.

+Alongside this it would make sense to say there is no **instance consistency check** for wiggly arrows.
+For example, the user is at liberty to define instances for `C Int Bool` and `C Int Char`; this means that a constraint `[W] C Int alpha` will no longer refine `alpha`.

+We could do this, but it takes wiggly arrows further from current fundeps, and moreover it violates the open world assumption: adding an instance can make code cease to type-check because some constraint no longer has a single choice.
+Hence we prefer the simpler design described above.

 ## More examples